 Doesn't it make training easier?

 Sure, it helps meet regulatory requirements and can quickly deploy training information throughout the company.
 It's also zapped expenses associated with travel and lodging associated with in-person training.
-And it is much less of a productivity drain because employees can get the courses done in hours compared to full days away.
-Besides, online learning gives people access to more topics than could ever have possibly have been imagined.
-It's a veritable renaissance of information to help with continuously learning.
+And it's much less of a productivity drain because employees can get the courses done in hours compared to full days away.
+Besides, online learning gives people access to more topics than they could ever have possibly imagined.
+It's a veritable renaissance of information to help with continuous learning.

 ~ Joan Owen, FliP U’s Director of Connecting the Dots